Skip to main content

 A Full Season Hunting License allows a person to hunt all legal game birds and mammals that are in season.
 There are additional stamps or permits required for hunting deer, migratory game birds, furbearers and bear (see each game section for its requirements).

-An Apprentice Hunting License is available for first time hunters or junior hunters who are not ready for a Regular Hunting License.
+An Apprentice Hunting License is available for first time hunters or junior hunters who are not ready for a regular hunting license.
 The Apprentice Hunting License is available to both residents and nonresidents.
-Adults may purchase the Apprentice Hunting License one time and only if they have never held a Maryland hunting license in the past.
-Junior hunters may purchase the license annually through age 16.
-Junior hunters must take the required online education course each year before purchasing the Apprentice Hunting License.
+A person may not purchase an Apprentice Hunting License if they have previously obtained a hunting license in Maryland that was anything other than an Apprentice Hunting License.

 Use of an Apprentice Hunting License requires the following: